madzumo/DevOps-Pipeline/README.md

 # DevOps CI/CD Pipeline Demo

 **FULLY automated** CI/CD pipeline using various DevOps technologies.
-This deploys a microservice e-commerce application into a Kubernetes cluster in AWS.
+This deploys a cloud-first microservices e-commerce application into a Kubernetes cluster in AWS.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Showcasing these technologies: Jenkins, Docker, Containers, AWS coding, EKS, S3, VPC, Terraform, Ansible, Prometheus & Python.
+Showcasing these skills: Jenkins, Docker, Containers, AWS coding, EKS, S3, VPC, Terraform, Ansible, Prometheus & Python.

 ## What Does it do Exactly?